5 Benefits of Automated Asset Inventory Management for Operational Technology

 Learn MoreSubscribe to stay in the loop with the latest OT cyber security best practices.

-Security Information and Event Management is a system which aggregates, parses, and analyzes various sources of cyber information (security and otherwise) for storage, alerts, response, and reporting.
-Alerts, alarms, events, and baselines are received and acted upon by analysts, automated systems, and security teams to identify a cyber risk and act on it.
+Security Information and Event Management is a system that aggregates, parses, and analyzes various sources of cyber information (security and otherwise) for storage, alerts, response, and reporting.
+Its true power lies in its ability to correlate disparate data sources and provide the context to identify and prioritize genuine threats.
+Analysts, automated systems, and security teams process alerts, alarms, events, and baselines to detect and respond to cyber risks.
+This correlation is crucial for reducing alert fatigue and enabling security teams to focus on actionable insights.

 A SIEM typically has several key functions: